 This unit is subject to an enrolment quota set at 300.

-You will work with fellow students and lecturers from many different disciplines to critically explore the many facets of global food security.
-You consider environmental, technical, economic, cultural, political and moral questions.
-You develop your capacity for: integrating diverse forms of information, evaluating diverse arguments and advocating positive responses to diverse audiences.
-You tackle vitally important problems, such as those related to hunger, obesity, resources, poverty, population, justice and sustainability.
-You participate in constructive debates on controversial topics such as diets, biofuels, biotechnology, and capitalism.
+Through this Online unit you will work with fellow students and lecturers from different disciplines to critically explore the many facets of global food security.
+You will be asked to consider environmental, technical, economic, cultural, political and moral questions.
+You will develop your capacity for: integrating diverse forms of information, evaluating diverse arguments and advocating positive responses to diverse audiences.
+You will tackle vitally important problems, such as those related to hunger, obesity, resources, poverty, population, justice and sustainability.
+You will participate in constructive debates on controversial topics such as diets, biofuels, biotechnology, and capitalism.